 Thankfully, the new regulations allow QOFs to disregard capital contributions received within six months from the 90 percent asset test, otherwise QOFs receiving significant investments on December 31 would’ve been required to fund them into qualified opportunity zone property on the same day.
 It’s also worth noting that December 31 falls on a weekend in 2022 and 2023, creating potential issues if investors need to initiate a wire transfer to fund their investment, or if investors or QOFs need to take out or repay a bridge loan.

 - Delay in investment window: Taxpayers’ ability to invest Section 1231 gains into a QOF will be delayed by almost a year for sales occurring early in the tax year.
 While this will provide investors with more time to find good investments, it also may preclude investors who find a good investment sooner from making it.
-This delay will also make it more challenging for QOFs and qualified opportunity zone businesses to raise capital.
+This delay will also make it more challenging for QOFs and QOZBs to raise capital.

-- Extra time to invest 2018 Section 1231 gains: One potentially positive impact of this guidance is that it extends the deadline for investment of 2018 net Section 1231 gains, since it’s now clear that the 180-day investment period isn’t tied to the date of sale.
-Consequently, taxpayers that haven’t yet invested 2018 net Section 1231 gains into a QOF can do so until June 28, 2019.
+- Extra time to invest 2018 Section 1231 gains: One potentially positive impact of this guidance is that it extends the deadline for investment of 2019 net Section 1231 gains, since it’s now clear that the 180-day investment period isn’t tied to the date of sale.
+Consequently, taxpayers with 2019 net Section 1231 gains can invest them into a QOF from December 31, 2019 through June 27, 2020.

 - Delay in sale/unwind for QOF investors: The delay in the investment window for taxpayers with net Section 1231 gains could negatively affect investors contributing gains from the sale of capital assets into the same QOF.
 In particular, if the fund allows investors with Section 1231 gains to contribute such gains at a later time than the rest of the investors, such staggered investments could delay the timing of the sale/unwind of the investment to accommodate the Section 1231 investors’ 10-year holding period requirement (to enable such investors to exclude post-acquisition gains).